asntech/bios259-w24/04-containers/exercise1/README.md

     docker build -t <image_name> .
     ```

-4. **Run the Docker container**: After the image is built successfully, you can run a container from the image to ensure that it works as expected.
+4. **Run the Docker container**: After the image is built successfully, you can run a container from the image to ensure it works as expected.

     ```bash
     docker run <image_name>
     ```

-    Make sure that your first name is displayed as expected in the output of the application.
+    Ensure that your first name is displayed as expected in the application output.

 5. **Push the Docker image to Docker Hub**: Now, it's time to push your modified Docker image to Docker Hub.
 First, log in to Docker Hub using the `docker login` command.